-I’ve done my fair share of keynotes and workshops on procrastination and motivation, ranging from professional associations (e.g., Accountants, Architects, Arbitrators, Librarians, Human Rights Experts, Home Builders, Real Estates Construction, Performance Improvement Experts…) to companies including Chevron, Prairie Merchant and Prudential.
+I’ve done hundreds of either keynotes or workshops on procrastination and motivation, ranging from professional associations (e.g., Accountants, Architects, Arbitrators, Librarians, Human Rights Experts, Home Builders, Real Estates Construction, Performance Improvement Experts…) to companies including Chevron, Prairie Merchant and Prudential.
 Here’s a sample of some speaking engagements on my YouTube Channel, but that last one for actually helped win Titanium Lion award at the Cannes Creativity Festival.
-Check it out:

 Steel is also the author of the bestselling book, The Procrastination Equation, and has appeared in hundreds of media outlets around the world, including Psychology Today, New Scientist, Good Housekeeping, and The New Yorker.